rubyworks/gemdo/blog/2010-07-23-individual-requirement-files.md

 As with any multiple file configuration, editing them all in one fell swoop is not as easy as editing a single file, though in this case I do not think that's a show-stopping issue.
-A more signifficant downside is the inability to quikcly read in a list of requirements.
-This is especially true for a web agent, which would not have access capabilites of the direct file system.
+A more signifficant downside is the inability to read in a list of requirements in one stream.
+Moreover, despite being able to easily copy requirements between projects, one usually doesn't work with requirements in this manner.
+The requirements of one package has no barring on another beyond depending on that package, in which case there is certainly no need to "copy" requirements.

+It's an intersting concept, but ultimately it seems to be YAGNI.
+I went ahead and blogged about it just as a future reminder of this line of reasoning.